 - The AG's only income for the month is from a terminated source.
-Income is considered to be from a terminated source when: - It is received prior to the date of application; and, - If it is normally received monthly or more frequently, it will not be received again from that same source in the month of application or in the month following the month of application; or

-If it is normally received less often than monthly, it will not be received in the balance of the month of application or in the next month.
+Income is considered to be from a terminated source when: - It is received prior to the date of application; and, - If it is normally received monthly or more frequently, it will not be received again from that same source in the month of application or in the month following the month of application; or - If it is normally received less often than monthly, it will not be received in the balance of the month of application or in the next month.

-WV INCOME MAINTENANCE MANUAL 40 CHAPTER 10 Income 10.4 The AG's only income for the month is from a new source Income is considered to be from a new source if: ce.
-No more than \$25 will be received from that source l the 10th calendar day following the date application; and, If it is normally received monthly or more frequent no more than \$25 from that source was receive within 30 days prior to the application date; or If it is normally received less often than monthly, more than \$25 from that source was received with the last normal interval between payments. - The AG's only income in the month from a terminated source is received prior to the date of application, and the AG w receive no more than \$25 income from a new source with the ten days following the date of application. vil NOTE: A migrant worker's source of income is the grower f whom the migrant is working, not the crew chief. foi Travel advances from a new employer are not considered the fin pay from the new source, and, therefore, do not prevent the A from meeting the definition of destitute. b.
-Special Income Calculations Those AG's determined destitute have only the income receive between the first of the month of application (or redeterminatio and the date of application (or redetermination) used in the incon calculations for the first month of certification (or recertification).
-A other Food Stamp income policy and procedures apply. n) ne 4 4.
-In come From Self-Employment nen a AG member or a disqualified individual(s) receives income fro If-employment, instructions below must be used to arrive at the grou profit which is used to calculate countable income.
+- The AG's only income for the month is from a new source.
+Income is considered to be from a new source if: - No more than \$25 will be received from that source by the 10th calendar day following the date of application; and, - If it is normally received monthly or more frequently, no more than \$25 from that source was received within 30 days prior to the application date; or - If it is normally received less often than monthly, no more than \$25 from that source was received within the last normal interval between payments. - The AG's only income in the month from a terminated source is received prior to the date of application, and the AG will receive no more than \$25 income from a new source within the ten days following the date of application.

+NOTE: A migrant worker's source of income is the grower for whom the migrant is working, not the crew chief.

+Travel advances from a new employer are not considered the first pay from the new source, and, therefore, do not prevent the AG from meeting the definition of destitute.

+c.
+Special Income Calculations

+Those AG's determined destitute have only the income received between the first of the month of application (or redetermination) and the date of application (or redetermination) used in the income calculations for the first month of certification (or recertification).
+All other SNAP income policy and procedures apply.

+4. Income From Self-Employment

+When an AG member or a disqualified individual(s) receives income from self-employment, instructions below must be used to arrive at the gross profit which is used to calculate countable income.